UTS-ISDM/Tut04-Group3/Report.md

 * <p align="justify"> Want to provide a good final solution so the customer is happy and may use their companies services again. </p>

 Gains
-* <p align="justify"> Worry that if they can’t provide a quality final solution they may gain a negative reputation in the industry. </p>
+* <p align="justify"> Worry that they are not able to provide a quality final solution they may gain a negative reputation in the industry. </p>
 * <p align="justify"> Improve the customers calling experience and have more successful sales made. </p>

 # 2. Design Thinking